 JK Rowling accuses Labour of ‘abandoning’ women over transgender rights

-The Harry Potter author said she would struggle to vote for Labour and leader Sir Keir Starmer.
+The Harry Potter author said she would struggle to vote for Labour and Sir Keir Starmer

-Writing in The Times, Ms Rowling said: “As long as Labour remains dismissive and often offensive towards women fighting to retain the rights their foremothers thought were won for all time, I’ll struggle to support them.
+“As long as Labour remains dismissive and often offensive towards women fighting to retain the rights their foremothers thought were won for all time, I’ll struggle to support them,” she wrote in The Times.

 “The women who wouldn’t wheesht (be quiet) didn’t leave Labour.
 Labour abandoned them.”